Teradata/covalent/src/platform/highlight/README.md

 + content: string
   + Code content to be parsed as highlighted html.
 Used to load data dynamically. e.g. `.ts` content.
 + copyCodeToClipboard?: boolean
-  + Display copy code button for code snippets which copies code from code snippet to the system clipboard.
+  + Display copy button on code snippets to copy code to clipboard.
 + copyCodeTooltips?: ICopyCodeTooltips
-  + Tooltips to display on hover of the copy button and when the code snippet is copied.
+  + Tooltips for copy button to copy and upon copying.

 For reference:
 ```